 We feel that a quality and comprehensive early learner programme in English is an important motivator for the children who show a great willingness to learn.

 At present we have 4 classrooms with 4 Cambodian teachers and 1 teaching assistant giving English lessons to 260 students during day and evening classes.

 Owing to the structure of government school we hold classes in the morning and in the afternoon (daily total of six classes of 30 students).

 Those students that attend Public school in the afternoon take English class in the morning.
 Classes start at 8am until 11am.
 Those students attending Public school in the morning attend English classes in the afternoon between 2pm and 5pm.

 The health condition of children in this remote area is a continuing issue for their families and the Cambodian government health officials.
-For example, the yearly survey of local authority communes and NGOs show that on average one child suffers 3 illnesses per month (diarrhoea, fever, dysentery, upper respiratory infection….etc) however they only receive one medical treatment.
-The lack of medical treatment is exacerbated as the families have an expense of at least 2.5$ for each medical visit which places a huge financial burden upon the family when their average daily income is less an 1$ (the poverty line defined by the Cambodian government is 45 US cents/day.)
+For example, yearly surveys by local authority communes and NGOs show that on average one child suffers 3 illnesses per month (diarrhoea, fever, dysentery, upper respiratory infection….etc) however they only receive one medical treatment.
+The lack of medical treatment is exacerbated as the families have an expense of at least 2.5$ for each medical visit which places a huge financial burden upon the family when their average daily income can be less 1$ (the poverty line defined by the Cambodian government is 45 US cents/day.)